 Personnel assigned to implement elements of the QAPD shall be capable of performing their assigned tasks.
-To this end, STPNOC establishes and maintains formal indoctrination and training programs for personnel performing, verifying, or managing activities within the scope of the QAPD to assure that suitable proficiency is achieved and maintained.
+To this end Duke Energy Corporation establishes and maintains formal indoctrination and training programs for personnel performing, verifying, or managing activities within the scope of the QAPD to assure that suitable proficiency is achieved and maintained.
 Plant and support staff minimum qualification requirements are as delineated in the unit Technical Specifications.
 Other qualification requirements may be established but will not reduce those required by Technical Specifications.
 Sufficient managerial depth is provided to cover absences of incumbents.
-When required by code, regulation, or standard, specific qualification and selection of personnel is conducted in accordance with those requirements as established in the applicable STPNOC procedures.
+When required by code, regulation, or standard, specific qualification and selection of personnel is conducted in accordance with those requirements as established in the applicable Duke Energy Corporation procedures.
 Indoctrination includes the administrative and technical objectives, requirements of the applicable codes and standards, and the QAPD elements to be employed.
 Training for positions identified in 10 CFR 50.120 is accomplished according to programs accredited by the National Nuclear Accrediting Board of the National Academy of Nuclear Training that implement a systematic approach to training.
 Records of personnel training and qualification are maintained.

-The minimum qualifications of the Quality Manager are that he/she holds an engineering or related science degree and a minimum of four years of related experience including two years of nuclear power plant experience, one year of supervisory or management experience, and one year of the experience is in performing quality verification activities.
+The minimum qualifications of the corporate manager Audits and Programs and Manager Site Nuclear Oversight at the new nuclear generating plants are that each holds an engineering or related science degree and has a minimum of four years of related experience including two years of nuclear power plant experience, one year of supervisory or management experience, and one year of the experience is in performing quality verification activities.
 Special requirements shall include management and supervisory skills and experience or training in leadership, interpersonal communication, management responsibilities, motivation of personnel, problem analysis and decision making, and administrative policies and procedures.
 Individuals who do not possess these formal education and minimum experience requirements should not be eliminated automatically when other factors provide sufficient demonstration of their abilities.
 These other factors are evaluated on a case-by-case basis and approved and documented by senior management.